smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 # Reviewing the active worker processes for the 'DefaultAppPool'
 dir 'IIS:\AppPools\DefaultAppPool\WorkerProcesses\'

-# Taking it further and looking at the running worker processes more closely
+# Taking it further and looking at memory and CPU for the running worker processes
 dir 'IIS:\AppPools\DefaultAppPool\WorkerProcesses\' | % {
 	Get-Process -PID $_.processId
 }